Contact headquarters | |

 In addition to purchasing such certificates, companies or municipalities can also implement removal technologies directly by developing their own projects.
 This not only supports climate goals but also strengthens local value creation and innovation.
 Learn more here.

 A NET (Negative Emissions Technologies) development path outlines how removals will be scaled up over time.
+We develop realistic, credible NET pathways for companies and municipalities.
 Key questions include:

 A clearly defined NET development path ensures that removals are planned early, built up gradually, and transparently integrated into the climate strategy.
 It builds credibility and shows how net zero can truly be achieved.